Bilimsel Raporlar

 sporcustockholm1stockholm2

-2004, İsveç Stokholm’de akademik performansını yükseltmek isteyen 44 öğrenci ile yapılan açık klinik araştırma.
-(Berard’s Method Center)
+2004, İsveç Stockholm’de akademik performansını yükseltmek isteyen 44 öğrenci ile yapılan açık klinik araştırma.
+(Berard’s Method Center),

 Lars B Persson